bic-berkeley/psych-214-fall-2016/preparation.rst

 still use Python 2.7, but because the versions are not fully compatible, we have standardized on Python 3.

+For the class, you will need a version of Python >= 3.4.

 .. _why-atom:

 *********